Features

 0-Quantity Parameters

 Parameters can be annotated with a quantity of either 0 or ω (the default quantity is ω if no quantity is explicitly annotated).
-Such parameters are irrelevant to evaluation, so they are irrelevant to the compiled Haskell program, and so agda2hs erases them.
+Parameters annotated with 0 are irrelevant to evaluation, so they are irrelevant to the compiled Haskell program, and so agda2hs erases them.

 Agda: